 HTC Computing

-The majority of the user support teams of the NGIs highlighted the importance of providing easy to access generic computing services.
-LTOS users often are interested in computing capacity to run their own scientific code, using their submission frameworks (e.g. scripts) which they were using in their local computing resources until they needed to scale up the available capacity and applied for resources in EGI.
-To achieve this result, users could be given either access to a command-line interface or to a generic enough user interface, both accessed using username/password-like credentials.
+The majority of the user support teams highlighted the importance of providing easy to access generic computing services.
+LTOS users often are interested in computing capacity to run their own scientific code, using their submission frameworks (e.g. scripts) which they were using on local computing resources until they needed to scale up the available capacity and applied for resources in EGI.
+To achieve this result, users could be given either access to a command-line interface or to a generic enough user interface - both accessed using username/password-like credentials.

-NGI_France has been providing DIRAC for their long tail of science users, with good feedbacks.
+NGI France has been providing DIRAC for their long tail of science users, with good feedbacks.
 DIRAC is a workload management system with pilot jobs introduced by the DIRAC project is now widely used by various communities as main tool for computing task submission.
 Through the web interface of DIRAC users can submit one or multiple computing tasks, monitor their status and retrieve outputs.
 DIRAC offers also command-line clients.

-Other NGIs such as NGI_CZ allow users to access with username/password machines where batch submission is enabled to the local clusters.
+Other NGIs, such as NGI CZ, allow users to access with username/password machines where batch submission is enabled to the local clusters.

 Cloud computing